ivan-ristovic/the-godfather/README.md

   - Customizable guild content: memes (along with meme generator), ranks, birthdays, currency, currency items and many more!
   - Searches of online services: YouTube, Wikipedia, Imgur, reddit, Steam, IMDb, OpenWeather etc.
   - RSS feed subscriptions (includes YouTube, reddit and many more) - automatic notifications when new content is released.
-  - Many games to pass your time: Quiz, Tic-Tac-Toe, Hangman, Connect4, Othello, Caro and many more!
   - Ranking/Experience system with guild-specific rank names.
+  - Many singleplayer and multiplayer games to pass your time: Quiz, Tic-Tac-Toe, Hangman, Connect4, Othello, Caro and more with stat tracking!
-  - Currency management and gambling games: Poker, BlackJack, Slots etc.
+  - Currency management and multiplayer gambling games: Poker, BlackJack, Slots etc.
-  - Interactive text or reaction polls.
-  - Reminders in DM and guild channels.
+  - Speaking of games, adventurers may wish to train their own chickens, upgrade them using guild currency, make them fight other chickens and even start ambushes or wars!
+  - Todo list which can be private (via DM) or public (guild channels).
+Reminders can be scheduled using absolute or relative time and can be listed in various ways.
   - Music playback and queue management commands supporting YouTube, Twitch, Soundcloud and many more.
   - Starboard with customizable star emoji and reaction threshold.
-  - Chicken training, battles and wars!
+  - Interactive text or reaction poll system.
   - Guild-specific culture setting (e.g. language, timezone).
 Currently supported languages/cultures: `en-UK` (default), `en-US`.